-- 1. THAT in the first instance, the monitoring of discharges from the closed landfill at Eltham in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
-THAT should there be any issues with environmental or administrative performance in 2021-2022, monitoring of the closed landfill at Eltham may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT in the first instance, monitoring of discharges from Hawera landfill in the 2021-2022 year remains similar to the 2020-2021 monitoring programme. - 4.
-THAT should there be any issues with environmental or administrative performance in the 2021-2022, monitoring of the closed Hawera landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 5.
+- 1. THAT in the first instance, the monitoring of discharges from the closed landfill at Eltham in the 2022-2023 year continue at the same level as in 2021-2022. - 2.
+THAT should there be any issues with environmental or administrative performance in 2022-2023, monitoring of the closed landfill at Eltham may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT in the first instance, monitoring of discharges from Hawera landfill in the 2022-2023 year remains similar to the 2021-2022 monitoring programme, with adjustments made if required when consent 0444-5 is granted. - 4.
+THAT should there be any issues with environmental or administrative performance in the 2022-2023, monitoring of the closed Hawera landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 5.
 THAT in the first instance, the Kaponga landfill triennial monitoring programme remains in place with monitoring next scheduled for the 2023-2024 period. - 6.
-THAT should there be any issues with environmental or administrative performance in 2021-2022, monitoring of the Kaponga landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 7.
-THAT in the first instance, the monitoring of discharges from the closed landfill at Manaia in the 2021-2022 year continues at the same level as in 2020-2021. - 8.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring of the Manaia landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 9.
-THAT in the first instance, monitoring of discharges from Opunake landfill in the 2021-2022 year continues at the same level as in 2020-2021. - 10.
-THAT should there be any issues with the environmental or administrative performance in 2021-2022, monitoring of the Opunake landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 11.
+THAT should there be any issues with environmental or administrative performance in 2022-2023, monitoring of the Kaponga landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 7.
+THAT in the first instance, the monitoring of discharges from the closed landfill at Manaia in the 2022-2023 year continues at the same level as in 2021-2022. - 8.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring of the Manaia landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 9.
+THAT in the first instance, monitoring of discharges from Opunake landfill in the 2022-2023 year continues at the same level as in 2021-2022. - 10.
+THAT should there be any issues with the environmental or administrative performance in 2022-2023, monitoring of the Opunake landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 11.
 THAT in the first instance, the Otakeho landfill triennial monitoring programme remains in place with monitoring next scheduled to be implemented in the 2022-2023 period. - 12.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring of the Otakeho landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 13.
-THAT in the first instance, the monitoring of discharges from the closed Patea landfill in the 2021-2022 year remains unchanged from that of 2020-2021. - 14.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring of the Patea landfill may be adjusted to reflect any additional investigation or intervention as found necessary.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring of the Otakeho landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 13.
+THAT in the first instance, the monitoring of discharges from the closed Patea landfill in the 2022-2023 year remains unchanged from that of 2021-2022. - 14.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring of the Patea landfill may be adjusted to reflect any additional investigation or intervention as found necessary.